ProfRandom/WCB-Canon/Canon Files/Planemons 2 - Habitability.md

  - Civilizations may be trapped **planemon-bound**, or face extreme energy costs for satellite networks and off-world activity
  - Cultural evolution diverges as the **cosmic horizon closes**
 - **Conclusion**:
-	- Worlds above ~1.500⨁ mass may still be ontosomic — but the **surface environment** becomes increasingly hostile to Earthlike biospheres.
+	- Worlds above ~1.500⨁ mass may still be animotic — but the **surface environment** becomes increasingly hostile to Earthlike biospheres.
 		- Atmospheric pressures surge
 	 - Climate regulation breaks
  - Biochemistry must adapt or fail